 Painting the World

 Before the world started, everything was white.
 Everything was like a sheet of paper before somebody drew on it.
 It was impossible to imagine a day the nothing would end.
-Nobody of us had ever seen anything else other than a white, chilly foam that melted when you touched it and, occasionally, a piece of green fuzz barely visible.
+None of us had ever seen anything else other than a white, chilly foam that melted when you touched it and, occasionally, a piece of green fuzz barely visible.
 Before the world began, there was no color.
 Nothing had been drawn yet.

 We fed ourselves with green stuff, mostly, but sometimes we found a bison or elk.
 Still, time was always the same.
 Life was always the same.
 I was dead.
 My body was moving but my heart was frozen, with boredom and sadness.
 I thought I would grow old dead but, one sunrise, earth began.